-Now we focus on the case of rectangular matrix multiplication.
-Without loss of generality, we assume $M \geq N$ (i.e.\ the cases illustrated in Figure~\ref{fig:rectangular}).
-Since we can adjust the parameter $k\_block\_factor$ of the SFC-CA GEMM to control the sizes of panels $A$ and $B$ by blocking the $K$/inner-product dimension, we are interested in the cases of ``2 large dimensions" and ``3 large dimensions" for rectangular matrix multiplication~\cite{demmel2013communication}.
-More specifically, we are interested in the cases with $M/N < T < MN/K^2$ and $MN/K^2<T$.
-For these cases, the corresponding asymptotic bandwidth lower bound costs are $W=O(\sqrt{(K^2MN)/T})$ and $W=O((MNK)/(T\sqrt{FastMem}) + ((MNK)/T)^\frac{2}{3})$ respectively~\cite{demmel2013communication}.
-By controlling the replication factor $c$, our SFC-CA GEMM Algorithm effectively yields a logical $T_m\times T_n\times c$ thread decomposition where on each layer of $T_m\times T_n$ threads we partition the $C$ matrix (per layer) into a 2D rectangular grid of cores, and the resulting algorithm is virtually identical to the 2D/3D SUMMA~\cite{schatz2012scalable} with stationary $C$ matrix which achieves the aforementioned bounds~\cite{demmel2013communication}.
+For rectangular matrix multiplication, without loss of generality, we assume $M \geq N$ (Figure~\ref{fig:rectangular}).
+Since we adjust the parameter $k\_block\_factor$ of SFC-CA GEMM to control the panel-sizes of $A$ and $B$, we are interested in 2 cases of ``2 large dimensions" and ``3 large dimensions"~\cite{demmel2013communication}: i) $M/N < T < MN/K^2$ and ii) $MN/K^2<T$, with asymptotic lower bounds $W=O(\sqrt{(K^2MN)/T})$ and $W=O((MNK)/(T\sqrt{FastMem}) + ((MNK)/T)^\frac{2}{3})$ respectively~\cite{demmel2013communication}.
+By adjusting $c$ (i.e.\ $K\_layers$), SFC-CA GEMM yields a $T_m\times T_n\times c$ thread decomposition where on each layer of $T_m\times T_n$ threads we partition $C$ into a 2D rectangular grid of cores, and the resulting algorithm is virtually identical to the 2D/3D SUMMA~\cite{schatz2012scalable} with stationary $C$ matrix and achieves asymptotically the lower bounds~\cite{demmel2013communication}.